 • I’m not sure how a space station is more economical when it comes to hiding your mad science; aren’t there about a half-dozen countries that would look the other way if given enough money?

 • Claire Wyden calling giant monsters to her company’s headquarters, while she and her brother are still there, seems about the dumbest thing I’ve seen in quite some time.

 • Colonel Blake (Demetrius Grosse) is told Chicago is evacuated, so the military can now proceed on bombing the shit out of the city, but we constantly see troops and civilians running around.
 Agent Russell has to tell Blake to check his drones and call off the bombing run, which begs the question, “What the fuck were those drones doing during all this carnage?
 Were they watching a ballgame?”

-• The story is played pretty much for laughs, so large scale death and destruction is a little tonally off.
+• The story is played pretty much for laughs, so large-scale death and destruction are a little tonally off.
 We even see George brutally killing quite a few people, some up close and personal, so this makes a happy ending a little far-fetched.

 The makers of Rampage will not be striding to the podium come Oscar time but if you can overlook cartoon characters and the thinnest most ridiculous plots imaginable you will most likely get a kick out of this film.